1.lipid profile tests

 ApoA, ApoB, ApoC, ApoE (apolipoproteins); T(triacylglycerol); C (cholesterol); green (phospholipids)

-lipoprotein is a biochemical assembly that contains both proteins and lipids, bound to the proteins, which allow fats to move through the water inside and outside cells.
+A lipoprotein is a biochemical assembly that contains both proteins and lipids, bound to the proteins, which allow fats to move through the water inside and outside cells.
 The proteins serve to emulsify the lipid (otherwise called fat) molecules.
-Many enzymes,transporters, structural proteins, antigensadhesins, and toxins are lipoproteins.
+Many enzymes,transporters, structural proteins, antigens, adhesins, and toxins are lipoproteins.
 Examples include the plasma lipoprotein particles classified under high-density(HDL) and low-density (LDL) lipoproteins, which enable fats to be carried in the bloodstream, the transmembrane proteins of the mitochondrion and the chloroplast, and bacterial lipoproteins.

 functions